SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance.md

 ---
-title: Modernization Partner Guidance
+title: SharePoint modernization guidance
-description: Modernization offerings that partners can use with their customers ms.date: 12/06/2019 ms.prod: sharepoint
+description: Modernization offerings that IT Teams and partners can use with their customers ms.date: 12/06/2019 ms.prod: sharepoint
 localization_priority: Priority
 ---

-# Modernization partner guidance
+# SharePoint modernization guidance

 > [!IMPORTANT]
 > Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.

-If you are a partner that will be running SharePoint modernization engagements for your customers or if you are a customer that will be working on modernization then continue reading.
-The modernization partner guidance is an offering that takes you on a step by step journey with as end goal modernized site collections.
+IT teams and partners on behalf can follow the below process and use the available materials, tools and scripts along your modernization journey.
+The SharePoint modernization guidance is an offering that takes you on a step by step journey with as end goal modernized site collections.
 The focus of this guidance is on collaboration site modernization, if you want to modernize classic publishing portals then please check out the [Modernize publishing portals](modernize-publishing-portal.md) page.

 The used approach is structured around 4 steps which are described in great detail in the delivery guide (PowerPoint, see the Resources paragraph).